 Power raking also removes thatch, and is something to consider when thatch passes the half-inch mark.
 But be warned: Power raking pulls up a lot of material that will have to be gathered and discarded.

 An aerator is better for lesser thatch, say under a half-inch, and reducing soil compaction in heavy soils.
 Aerators remove small cores of soil, improving water, nutrient, and oxygen movement into the ground.

 Adding topsoil could help.
 Some homeowners apply topsoil when overseeding.
 It provides some germination.
 But “using existing soil and verticutting is a much better method,” Good says.

-When Time Is Right, Apply Starter Fertilizer
+4. When the Time is Right, Apply Starter Fertilizer

 You want to wait until the soil temperature falls to 50 degrees to 65 degrees Fahrenheit to get the best germination from your fescue seeds.
 That generally equates to days when air temperature consistently hits 60 to 75 degrees.

 At that point, apply starter fertilizer.
 It is the only product other than seeds needed for seeding a lawn.